Online images are not always what they seem, especially on social media.

 “Despite knowing little about the provenance and veracity of the visual content they encounter, journalists have to quickly determine whether to re-publish or amplify this content,” he said.

 “The many examples of misattributed, doctored, and faked imagery attest to the importance of accuracy, transparency, and trust in the arena of public discourse.
-People generally vote and make decisions based on information they receive via friends and family, politicians, organisations, and journalists.”
+People generally vote and make decisions based on information they receive via friends and family, politicians, organizations, and journalists.”

 The researchers cite current manual detection strategies – using a reverse image search, examining image metadata, examining light and shadows; and using image editing software – but say more tools need to be developed, including more advanced machine learning methods, to verify visuals on social media.